TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DevelopersGuide/ServiceApi/Index.rst

    Description
          Writes a message to the devlog, implicitly using the service key as a log key.
-Depends on the member variable “writeDevLog” being set to true (it's set to false by default).
+Depends on the member variable "writeDevLog" being set to true (it's set to false by default).